Peer-to-Peer Social Sharing Impact Analysis

 - Query Planning: Think about which tables you'll need to JOIN and what conditions to apply

-- SQL Optimization: Consider performance implications for large datasets (important for PayPal scale)
+- Code Optimization: Consider performance implications for large datasets (important for PayPal scale)

 - Edge Cases: Think about NULL values, duplicate data, and boundary conditions